 - Patients should be assessed for response to an initial dose of prednisolone 15 mg daily orally.
 A patient-reported global improvement of at least 70% within a week of commencing steroids is consistent with PMR, with normalisation of inflammatory markers in four weeks.
 A lesser response should prompt the search for an alternative condition.

-- The suggested regimen is daily prednisolone 15 mg for three weeks; then 12.5 mg for three weeks; then 10 mg for four to six weeks; then reduction by 1 mg every four to eight weeks or alternate day reductions (eg, 10/7.5 mg on alternate days).
+- Then reduce by 1 mg every four to eight weeks or alternate day reductions (eg, 10/7.5 mg on alternate days).

 - Glucocorticosteroid-related adverse events are common and include osteoporosis, avascular necrosis, infections, diabetes, insufficiency fractures, steroid myopathies, hypertension, hyperlipidaemia and cataracts.